tristan-mastrodicasa/tristans-app-mobile/README.md

 To sign up they will click a button or be prompted when committing an illegal action.
 The Facebook login will stress that no sensitive information will be released or accessed and that they need to provide an alias that their friends will know (like snapchat and Instagram)

 Upon signup the user will see content optimized for them by their friends / from their nearby location.
 The user will be prompted to upload their own image and choose whether their friends or the general public are allowed to "meme it" (need a trademark name for this action).
+Additionally we may allow people to upload funny standalone meme's to start getting content on the service.

 * If the user chooses for their friends to meme it they can decide whether all of them can meme it or if only a selection can.
 If specific friends are selected they will receive a push notification saying that a friend "invited them to meme a photo they uploaded".
 The users have three hours to create a joke from it, afterwards the users asks if they would like to make the meme public or private.